Lyalpha/ifuanal/docs/tutorial.rst

 subsequent :ref:`analysis <analysis>` on a MUSE data cube.

-A description of the processes in each step as well as some of the pertinent arguments.
-For a full description of optional arguments and their format, see the documentation of the methods themselves (or type ``object?`` from within an IPython session to find out about ``object``).
+A description of the processes in each step as well as some of the pertinent arguments is given below.
+For a full description of optional arguments and their format, see the :ref:`api documentation of the methods <ifuanal-api>` (or type ``object?`` from within an IPython session to find out about ``object``).
 All pixel-coordinates should be passed to methods as zero-indexed in the order ``x``, ``y`` (in the FITS standard).
-Any files produced are defined in this tutorial by their suffix.
+Any files produced are defined in this tutorial by their `suffix.extension`.
 The prefix will be that of the cube being analysed (minus the filename extension).

 ..
 NOTE::